-17.1 The FIA International Sporting Code is applicable for protests and appeals, DMSB Event Regulations and the DMSB Legal System and Code of Procedure as well the FIA Legal System and Code of Procedure for FIA appeals.

-Protest deposit (DMSB): status national A 300,00 € Appeal deposit for appeals (DMSB): status national A 1.000,00€ (Protest and appeal deposits are exempt from VAT)

-- 17.2 No protest may be lodged against the following decisions of the Race Director:

-- Drive Through Penalty Article 16.6
+- 17.1 The FIA International Sporting Code is applicable for protests and appeals, DMSB Event Regulations and the DMSB Legal System and Code of Procedure as well the FIA Legal System and Code of Procedure for FIA appeals.
+Protest deposit (DMSB): status national A 300,00 € Appeal deposit for appeals (DMSB): status national A 1.000,00 € (Protest and appeal deposits are exempt from VAT) - 17.2 No protest may be lodged against the following decisions of the Race Director: - a) Drive Through Penalty Article 16.6 - b) Ten second stop-and-go time penalty Article 16.7 - c) Any decision taken in relation to Article 36.4.

-- Time Penalty Article 16.8

-- Stop-and-go-Penalty Article 16.7